International Reserves in Serbia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial output grew 2.6% in year-on-year terms in June, which contrasted May's 9.3% decrease.
+Industrial output decreased 1.4% in year-on-year terms in November, which contrasted October's 1.9% increase.